- UNRAVELED THREADS |2017 -

 ONE OF ME |2017

-Screenprint on canvas & cotton, black tea dye, denim, thread, vintage Kente cloth application
+Screenprint on canvas & cotton, black tea dye, denim, thread, vintage Kente cloth application, hand stitched

 Variation 1/3